Gaea User Guide

 GPFS (F5) Performance

 The Gaea system intermittently has issues with the GPFS F5 performance.
-This typically appears as file operations hangs in interactive sessions, and as jobs taking longer than normal to complete, or timming out.
-Many jobs on Gaea are currently experiencing longer than normal run times.
+This typically appears as file operations hangs in interactive sessions, and as jobs taking longer than normal to complete, or time out, as any jobs on Gaea currently experience longer than normal run times.
 While we do not yet have an underlying cause for this, we have found certain changes to the user’s interactions and workflows that use the GPFS F5 file system help alleviate the problem.

 Software Environments